bauerjj/bauerjj.github.io/_pages/tempe-todo-archive.md

 Mekong Sandwiches - Banh Mi sandwiches
 The Grid - Old arcade and xbox/ps2/nintendo games.
 Good selection of beer
 Jewel of the Crown - Best Indian food in the valley
+Pita House - Old Town Scottsdale with cheap food and hookah.
+Get the falafel
+Persian Room - Fancy, but good quantity of authentic persian cuisine
+Salad To Go - All over the valley
+Korean BBQ - $25 all you can eat

 ## Non-phx places